absolute

 覚え方のコツ Memory Tip

 Learn absolute with its opposite, relative.
-If something relative changes depending on the situation, something absolute does not depend on other conditions.
-Phrases like absolute power and absolute certainty help fix the strong, no-exception feeling.
+If something relative changes depending on the situation, absolute does not depend on anything else.
+Phrases like "absolute power" and "absolute certainty" help fix the strong, no-exception feeling.

 例文